mahendrapaipuri/ceems/website/docs/usage/ceems-exporter.md

 :::important[IMPORTANT]

 Currently CEEMS exporter supports only exporting SLURM job metrics.
+Consequently, CEEMS support only SLURM resource manager.
 Adding support for Openstack and libvirt is in next milestone.

 :::